meldaravaniel/knittr/README.md

 ## Production Build to Gh Pages

-Need to have installed gh-pages: `npm install -g gh-pages` Build it: `ng build --prod --base-href "knittr/"` (name of the repo should be the base-href) Deploy the dist folder `ng build --prod` created to gh-pages: `gh-pages -d dist`
+Need to have installed gh-pages: `npm install -g gh-pages` Build it: `ng build --prod` (don't need to add a base-href to this, it's already on the URL.
+Deploy the dist folder `ng build --prod` created to gh-pages: `gh-pages -d dist`

 ## Running unit tests